REMOTE TEACHING INFORMATION-Office of Undergraduate Education

 FOR SPECIALIZED ASSISTANCE: Technological with ATG & Pedagogical with the Bok Center

 Sign-up for “ride-along” technical support (in the first few Zoom class meetings), Basic Zoom training from ATG and HUIT,

 Faculty meet-ups on a range of pedagogical issues, Practice teaching opportunities

-The Freshman Seminar Program was established in 1959 to provide small-group instruction to freshmen in the College, and thus to encourage close and early contact between undergraduates and members of the faculty.
-Freshman Seminars ordinarily involve one faculty instructor and twelve freshmen who meet weekly for 2-3 hours around a topic of mutual interest.
-Seminars are discussion-based, and thus free both the instructor and the students from the usual constraints of a lecture course, such as exams and letter grades.
-Students are instead awarded a grade of SAT/UNS which counts towards the fulfillment of requirements for graduation.
+The Freshman Seminar Program was inaugurated in 1959 to provide freshmen with a unique learning experience through close and early interaction with members of the faculty.
+Freshman Seminars ordinarily involve one faculty instructor and twelve freshmen meeting weekly for 2-3 hours to explore a topic of mutual interest.
+Seminars are discussion-based, liberating both the instructor and the students from the usual college requirements, such as exams and letter grades.
+Instead, students are awarded a grade of SAT/UNS that counts towards the fulfillment of requirements for graduation.

 Freshman Seminars cover a wide range of topics in a vast number of fields and disciplines.
 In 2019-20, we will offer 120 seminars taught by members of the Faculty of Arts and Sciences as well as faculty from the graduate schools of Business, Design, Divinity, Education, Government, Law, Medicine, and Public Health.